Ikass/epm/src/news/award-skills-development-matching-labour-market-needs-georgia.md

 ---
 title: "AWARD - TA to Skills Development for Matching Labour Market Needs in Georgia"
 date: 2019-10-01
+description: European Projects Management Ltd. has been awarded the EuropeAid project contract in Georgia, in consortium with GOPA.
 category: ongoing
 tags:
   - "employment"